 Step #2: Give the turkey a warm water bath.

-I never thought I would utter such words in conversation, but last Sunday morning, after DH woke up, I greeted him with “Good morning.
+I never thought I would utter such words in conversation, but last Sunday morning, after Mr. K woke up, I greeted him with “Good morning.
 You need to give the turkey a bath.”

-The turkey bath ensures that the turkey is completely defrosted, even the deep insides.
+The turkey bath ensures that the turkey is completely defrosted, including the inside body cavity which often can still have patches of ice.
 The bath should not be more than 30 minutes otherwise the turkey may soak up too much water.

-Step #3: Season your turkey with spices, inject it with marinade.
+Step #3: Season your turkey with your favorite dry rub and inject with marinade.

 Step #4: Heat up the oil.

 The fryer has a max level line that you fill the oil up to for frying a turkey.
 It is equivalent to about 1 and 1/2 gallons of oil.
 You can use peanut oil, canola, vegetable.
-I did some research online.
-Apparently peanut oil works best because it heats up quickly.
-I chose to use vegetable oil since that’s what I use for cooking and baking.
+According to my research, peanut oil works best but since the fryer needs so much oil, I chose to use vegetable oil since that’s what I use for cooking and baking.
 You set the frying temperature and when the oil is ready, the green light will go on.